 - In non-muscle cells, actin filaments form a track system for cargo transport that is powered by non-conventional myosins such as myosin V and VI.
 Non-conventional myosins use the energy from ATP hydrolysis to transport cargo (such as vesicles and organelles) at rates much faster than diffusion.

-edit Functions of Microtubules
+Functions of Microtubules

 - Microtubules determine the cell structure.